The Origin Of Turks

 The Beyliks

-The Period of Principalities
+The Period Principalities

 Political unity in Anatolia was disrupted from the time of the collapse of the Anatolia Seljuk State at the beginning of the 14th century (1308), when until the beginning of the 16th century each of the regions in the country fell under the domination of Beyliks (Principalities).
+Eventually, the Ottoman Principality which destroyed all the other Principalities and restored political unity in Anatolia, was established in the Eski?ehir, Bilecik and Bursa areas.

-On the other hand, the area in central Anatolia, east of the Ankara-Aksaray line, as far as the area of Erzurum, remained under the administration of the Ilhani General Governor until 1336.
+On the other hand, the area in central Anatolia east of the Ankara-Aksaray line as far as the area of Erzurum remained under the administration of the Ilhani General Governor until 1336.
 The infighting in Ilhan gave the principalities in Anatolia their complete independence.
+In addition to this, new Turkish principalities were formed in the localities previously under Ilhan occupation.

 During the 14th century, the Turkomans, who made up the western Turks, started to re-establish their previous political sovereignty in the Islamic world.